 Distractions are really competing priorities.
 They are best addressed before people are assigned to a proposal.

-Outside of distractions, the biggest thing preventing people from writing is not being prepared.
+Outside of distractions, the biggest thing preventing people from quickly getting proposal writing done is not being prepared.
 When people are not sure what is expected of them, don’t know how to organize their thoughts, are not sure what to include, and are not sure how to express themselves they put off writing until they have better clarity.
 Most of the time spent “writing” is really a search for clarity.

 Your best opportunity to accelerate the proposal process is to accelerate the search for clarity before writing can start.
 Instead of leaving it to the authors to individually seek the clarity they need to write, before you start writing you should implement a planning process that defines what to include and how to express it.
 It should both inspire and guide the authors regarding what to write.
 It should enable them to begin writing immediately, without additional soul searching.